brownan/backathon/README.md

 effectively restoring that snapshot
 * An attacker can delete objects or corrupt their contents to render some or all snapshots inoperable.
-Such corruption would be detected during a restore, but would not be detected during the normal backup process
+Such corruption would be detected during a restore, but would not be detected during the normal backup process (as backups are a write-only operation)
 * An attacker observing access patterns can learn how often backups are taken, and how much data is written to the repository
 * Careful analysis of the uploaded object sizes, number of objects at